coreos/coreos-kubernetes/README.md

 # Kubernetes on CoreOS

-This repo contains tooling and documention around deploying Kubernetes using CoreOS.
+This repo contains tooling and documentation around deploying Kubernetes using CoreOS.
 Initial setup of a Kubernetes cluster is covered, but ongoing maintenance and updates of the cluster is not addressed.
 It is officially maintained by the CoreOS team and meant to be a set of introductory documentation to get a feel for using Kubernetes on CoreOS.